 If you are a new food truck owner, one of the best ways to start building the discussion about your mobile food business is by contacting members of the local media.
-This food truck publicity approach will allow you to practice your marketing skills and at the same time begin creating media relationships in your local community.
+This food truck publicity approach will allow you to practice your marketing skills.
+At the same time you will begin creating media relationships in your local community.
 This will help your food truck business grow.

 How To Start Food Truck Publicity Efforts

 The first step in food truck publicity is to read all of your local publications and figure out who writes about your food, restaurant and the mobile food industry.
 Check out the archived stories online and also look for appropriate contact information.
 If you don’t see a particular writer or reporter who covers food trucks specifically, contact the managing editor or assignment editor.
 These editors are usually in charge of assigning stories to various reporters.